Chillsmeit/FirefoxSmoothScroll/README.md

 What is imwheel and how to use it:

 imwheel let's you change your scrolling speed in Linux, it's usually needed in Gnome if you feel like your scrolling speed is too slow.<br>
-Install imwheel first then run the example script "imwheel.sh" which was provided by http://www.nicknorton.net<br>
+Install imwheel first then run the example script "imwheel.sh" which was provided by Nick Norton.net<br>
 <br>
 The example script will show a simple GUI to edit the multiplier you wanna add to your scroll speed.<br>
 For this profile to work the best, use speed 2.<br>